hamza442-ali/hamza442-ali/README.md

 # Hello, I'm Ali Hamza

 I'm a passionate software developer and open-source enthusiast.
 Welcome to my GitHub profile, where I share my projects and contributions to the community.
+I am a highly motivated and skilled professional with expertise in the MERN stack, including Node, Express, React.js, and MongoDB.
+My proficiency extends to Linux, Docker, Jenkins, GitHub, AWS Cloud Practitioner, Python, and Java/JavaScript.
+In a recent project, I developed a top-notch Final Year Project (FYP) Management Portal using the MERN stack and automated pipelines with Python scripting, earning an A grade.
+As a freelancer on platforms like Fiverr, I've honed my outsourcing and coding skills.
+Additionally, I successfully created a functional Learning Management System (LMS) using JavaFX.
+My commitment to excellence is further demonstrated by my AWS Certified Cloud Practitioner certification